Tony Hawks Pro Skater 2x FAQ V1.1 - Guide for Tony Hawk's Pro Skater 2x

 Shaba games, the creator of Grind Session to the development of THPS3 for

 PlayStation.
-As it was, in my opinion it’s the ugly duckling of the Tony Hawk
+As it was, in my opinion its the ugly duckling of the Tony Hawk

 series.
 While still a great game, it paled in comparison to the other games.